k-abai/Abai-Mag/README.md

 jupyter lab
 ```

-Open the `synth_mp_demo.ipynb` notebook and run the provided cell to display the
+Open the `analysis.ipynb` notebook and run the provided cell to display the
 magnetopause surface under example solar wind conditions.

 ## Acknowledgment